StephanLorenzen/ExactIBAnalysisInQNNs/README.md

 make quantize-prefit # Quantization with randomized prefitting, Appendix D make quantize-archs  # Quantization of different MNIST architectures, Appendix E
 ```
-**Please note, that the experiments below may run for a long time and require a significant amount of memory.** Most experiments run for many iterations and computes/estimates MI between large quantities.
+**Please note, that the experiments above may run for a long time and require a significant amount of memory.** Most experiments run for many iterations and computes/estimates MI between large quantities.
 Time per iteration may be minutes (synthetic data) or more than 12 hours (convolutional MNIST network).

 ### Plotting results
 To create the plots from [1]  (corresponding to the above experiments), use: